 6. Inquire About the Competition

 There is no harm in finding out how many people you are competing with for the open position.
 They may provide some details about the candidate and help you to strategize better to land the job.
 Make sure not to sound as if they are a threat to you, though.

 7. Ask What The Next Step in the Hiring Process

 Be sure to find out what the next step is before leaving the interview room.
 Find out who should contact whom and when they will expect to have made a decision.
 Ask in a very courteous and positive manner.
 Inquire if you could contact the interviewer and if they prefer email or phone.
 Make sure you have the correct spelling and job titles of everyone on the interview panel.

 A firm handshake with all the members of the panel shows a lot of confidence.
 Look them in the eyes, smile, and offer a hand to all, one after the other, thanking them for meeting with you.

 9. Don’t Leave the Interview in a Hurry

 When accepting a job interview, you are expected to be prepared for a long conversation.
 Make sure you don’t rush responding to questions because you have other appointments.
 Leave the day free from any other commitments.
-The interviewer may ask you meet key personnel within the company.
+The interviewer may ask you to meet key personnel within the company.